 The common advice is to look for online brokers instead of banks as their fees are lower.
 These costs have a significant impact on your overall returns, so making sure you understand the fee structure is crucial.
-I have personally used Nordnet when I was living in Norway and have been using Bolero a Belgian broker for almost 3 years.
+I have personally used Nordnet when I was living in Norway and have been using Bolero a Belgian broker for almost 3 years (here is my review on Bolero).
 I am pretty satisfied with both platforms but out of all the possible choices in Europe, one platform that stands out is DEGIRO mainly thanks to their low fees.

 Since DEGIRO has many “supporters”, I wanted to try the platform for myself and share my experience with you.
 So I went on to their website to register and open an account, I transferred a small amount and was ready to get started.
 I unfortunately quickly learned from their customer support that although they were active in many European countries (Belgium, Norway, France, The Netherlands, Switzerland,…) they do not accept Luxembourg fiscal residents 😢 (D’oh!).

 I usually prefer to test products/services myself before writing a review here but since I cannot try the service myself, my friend Meer of Mynder kindly accepted to share his experience with DEGIRO on the blog for us.